 The purpose of the Protocol is to clarify the requirement within the Members’ Code of Conduct (see 1.4 below) and to provide guidance in the use of services and equipment provided by the Council during their term of office.
 The Protocol applies to all Members and Co-opted Members.

 The Council provides facilities and resources (e.g. IT equipment) to assist Members in carrying out their duties as District Councillors.
-When they are not undertaking those duties, Members must not use council resources unless with written agreement from senior management, in consultation with the Monitoring Officer.
+When they are not undertaking those duties, Members must not use council resources unless with written agreement from /in consultation with the Clerk to the Council.

 The Council is prohibited from publishing any material of a political nature and Members should ensure that when using or authorising the use by others of the Council’s facilities and resources, that such facilities and resources are not used for political purposes (unless specified in 2.1 below)